Harriethw/dreamnet/content/posts/workshop.md

 ## Part 3 - 30 mins
 Sharing
 Together we will look at the pages we’ve made and share the meaning and thoughts behind them.
-Harriet will then share information about where the pages will be uploaded
+We will then discuss how we can share the images and ideas with the world.